Blasterai/clj-shareasale/README.md

 # clj-shareasale

-FIXME: my new library.
+Clojure client for Shareasale API.

 ## Usage

-FIXME: write usage documentation!
+FIXME: Write up usage docs

 Invoke a library API function from the command-line: